jiradeto/gsoc-summary/README.md

 # Google Summer of Code 2019 Report - Jiradet Ounjai

+The Google Summer of Code program has turned out to be a great learning opportunity for me.
+I gain fresh knowledge from my fantastic mentors through the discussions and the intense code reviews we had.
+I would like to thank my mentors for the time and energy you put into helping me.

-This is a summary of the work done for my Google Summer of Code project *Improve Shading Language Support in GraphicsFuzz*.
+I have made this document to summarize the work done for my Google Summer of Code project *Improve Shading Language Support in GraphicsFuzz*.

 ## Personal Links